TomasBarek/resume/README.md

 ## Personal goals with this repository

-At the moment of creating this repository is to learn along the job coding and find a job within IT in some junior position to become a senior developer in one or more of the following tools:
+At the moment of creating this repository is to learn coding and find a job within IT as junior developer and become a senior developer in one or more of the following tools:

 - Python
 - C++